 Through QA surveillance and audit programs, QAD verifies compliance with the established requirements of QAP.
 Planned as well as general surveillances are carried out of all plant areas within the scope of QAP.
-Corrective Actions Reports (CAR), Non-Conformance Notices (NCN) and Deficiency Reports (DFR) are issued during planned or general surveillances and their follow-up is continued for the satisfactory resolution.
+Non-Conformance Notice (NCN), System Deficiency Notice (SDN), Non-Conformance Report (NCR), Corrective Actions Report (CAR), and Deficiency Report (DR) are issued during planned or general surveillances and their follow-up is continued for the satisfactory resolution.
 Internal and external audits are performed according to the audit plans and applicable procedures.

-QAD also performs inspections and controls the QA activities of contractors through audits and surveillance.
+QAD regularly performs inspections and controls the QA activities of contractors through audits and surveillance.
 Detailed working procedures related to safety and quality undergoes a thorough review by QAD before approval.